YoavLivne/YoavLivne/README.md

-Hi!
+Hi, I'm Yoav 👋

-I'm a M.Sc. student in computational biology at Tel Aviv University, working on mitonuclear incompatibility and sympatric speciation in killer whales :whale:.
+I'm an M.Sc. student in computational biology at Tel Aviv University.
+I’m currently working on mitonuclear incompatibility and sympatric speciation in killer whales 🐳.

-My background combines research in ecology and systematics with science communication and teaching.

-I apply computational tools and data analysis to problems in evolutionary biology, with experience in modeling, simulation, and working across theory and empirical data.

-My background includes Python programming, scientific computing, and interdisciplinary research in ecology, evolution, and genetics.

-Experienced in leading teams, developing educational programs, and teaching.

-Excellent interpersonal skills, task-oriented, and driven to make an impact both academically and socially.
+Most of my work combines evolutionary biology with computational tools.
+I use Python for simulations, modelling, and data analysis, and I’m generally interested in how complex evolutionary processes play out in real populations.

+My background is in ecology and systematics, and I’ve also spent a lot of time teaching and doing science communication.
+On this GitHub you’ll mostly find the code behind my modelling projects, analysis scripts, and small tools I built along the way.

+Always happy to talk about evolution, modelling ideas, or anything related to population genetics and ecology.